lesterw53679/gitHubActions-pl/readmeLester.txt

     git remote get-url origin

-    you will notice it is pointing to the remote repository we copied it from to our local machine https://github.com/patrickloeber/python-github-action-template.git
+    you will notice it may still be pointing to the remote repository we copied it from to our local machine https://github.com/patrickloeber/python-github-action-template.git

     Set the remote to your own gitHub repo git remote set-url origin https://github.com/lesterw53679/gitHubActions-pl

+git remote set-url origin https://<username>:<password>@github.com/<username>/FirstRepository.git

+// the above syntax is used to pass your credentials

 6. lets explore some other git commmands